Coptic Artifacts in Civilization Museum

 A piece of embroidered textile

-The artist embroidered with multiple threads to achieve varied shades of color on this piece, which features the top half of a woman with a diadem over her head, as well as some Sasanian art inspirations.
+The artist embroidered with multiple threads to achieve varied shades of color on this piece, which features the top half of a woman with a diadem over her head and some Sasanian art inspirations.

 Linen – Wool-silk / 7th – 8th century A.D.